AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/understanding-numbers-in-the-trait-graph.md

 ---
-title: Understanding Numbers in the Trait Graph
+title: Understand numbers in the Trait graph
 description: Get some tips on understanding the reported numbers for traits in the trait info screen.
 feature: Traits
 topics: